 - Use descriptive sub headings (also helps with SEO) to separate content

 Finally, ensure that paragraphs aren’t too long.
 Five lines is usually enough before eyes start to glaze over.
-Here’s a longer article that I completely agree with in terms of internet writing tips.

 Follow Aisling Foley Marketing on Twitter for more tips or subscribe to my newsletter below.